All Episodes

 I think it was going in that direction.

-Jane Yell's also, I think, right.
+Danielle's also, I think, right.

-I mean, it was surprising in a sense that Justice Kennedy uh went the way he did here, although this case had the opinion itself, the majority opinion has a lot of caveats.
+I mean, it was surprising in a sense that Justice Kennedy went the way he did here, although this case had the opinion itself, the majority opinion, has a lot of caveats.

 All right, let me go another case that came down today.

-The Supreme Court placed new limits on state laws that make it a crime for motorists as suspected of drunken driving or DUI to refuse alcohol tests.
+The Supreme Court placed new limits on state laws that make it a crime for motorists suspected of drunken driving or DUI to refuse alcohol tests.

 What's your take on it?

-Can I say one thing real quick on that sean this the Sotomayor Kagan opinions in that case said that they don't even think that a breath test, they think for a breath test you'd have to have a search warrant, a warrant to do the test.
+The Sotomayor Kagan opinions in that case said that they don't even think that a breath test, they think for a breath test, you'd have to have a search warrant, a warrant to do the test.

-Well, that's absurd.
+I think that's absurd.

-By the time you get look, I actually came this is a true story.
+Look, I actually came, this is a true story.

-One day, so we were doing man on the street in a nightclub when we did Hannity's America years ago in New York.
+One day, so we were doing Man on the Street in a nightclub when we did Hannity's America years ago in New York.

-I mean these night owls live very different lives than I do, obviously.
+I mean, these night owls live very different lives than I do, obviously.

 I knew I was driving home.